 Lawrence Finer, Director of Domestic Research

 Lawrence Finer joined the Guttmacher Institute in 1998.
 As Director of Domestic Research, he is responsible for supervising Guttmacher’s research portfolio of U.S.-focused projects on family planning services, contraceptive use patterns, pregnancy and abortion, and adolescent reproductive health.
 His current work focuses on estimating unintended pregnancy at the national and state level.
 Dr. Finer has also overseen Guttmacher’s periodic census of abortion providers, which measures the incidence and availability of abortion nationwide.
 He has authored work on premarital sex, women’s reasons for seeking abortion, multiple sexual partnerships and risk for sexually transmitted diseases, the services provided by U.S. family planning agencies and clinics, men’s reproductive health, and the timing of first family planning visits.
+In addition, Dr. Finer serves as the Director of the NIH-funded Guttmacher Center for Population Research Innovation and Dissemination.

 Dr. Finer serves as a Senior Lecturer in the Department of Population and Family Health at Columbia University’s Mailman School of Public Health, and is a member of the Board of Directors of the Society of Family Planning and the Board of Associate Editors of the journal Contraception.
 He is a recent recipient of the Outstanding Young Professional Award from the Population, Family Planning and Reproductive Health Section of the American Public Health Association.
 Dr. Finer came to Guttmacher after serving as a Social Science Analyst in the Demographic and Behavioral Sciences Branch of the National Institute of Child Health and Human Development.
 He received his A.B. in psychology from Harvard and his Ph.D. in population dynamics from the Johns Hopkins University School of Public Health.